Jhgomez/sopes1/Clase/notes.md

 They usually are more than 1GB.
 They contain the full OS so it contains the apps, system libraries, and kernel on top of another system which means a kernel on top of a kernel.
 We can not see processes in the VM from a monitor from the host

 #### Containers
 They don't contain the full OS, they just contain the apps and libs and they depend on the kernel of the host OS, this means for example if we are installing a Linux container we need to install it in Linux OS, it uses CGROUPS to be able to do segmentations of memory, they are literally like folders with binaries inside and CGROUPS assigns them memory and IP address, kernel has to have some flags activated or setup to be able to use CGROUPS.
 You can activate these flags in Linux search for the "firmware" folder inside it it should have the "cmdline.txt" file and edit it with something like nano, `cgroup_enable=cpuset cgroup_memory=1 cgropu_enable=memory`.
-We can see container processes from host, they are faster, smaller but is dangerous to kill a process from the host
+We can see container processes from host, they are faster, smaller but is dangerous to kill a process from the host.
+The virtualization it uses is of "operating system virtualization" type

 ##### commands
 * `ssh developer@192.168.0.9`: I think this code lets us use ssh to connect to a remote computer